OpenFreeEnergy/kartograf/docs/guide/atom_mapping.rst

 Additionally can rules be applied during Kartograf's mapping algorithm, such that for example hydrogens are only mapped on hydrogens or no ring breakage occurs in the mappped core.
-Such rules might be necessary in order to ensure sampling of physical relevant configuraitons or serve other purposes.
+Such rules might be necessary in order to ensure sampling of physical relevant configurations or serve other purposes.